harness/developer-hub/docs/platform/authentication/two-factor-authentication.md

 ### Reset two-factor authentication

-If a user loses the QR Code, an admin can reset two-factor authentication and email them a new QR Code and secret key.
+If a user loses the QR Code, an account admin can reset two-factor authentication and email them a new QR Code and secret key.

 To reset two-factor authentication for a user, do the following: